[Okayama] The hot topic of Kasaoka Ramen! We visited six popular local ramen shops

 1. Sakamoto

-Address: 34-9 Kasaoka Chuocho, Kasaoka City
+Address: 34-9 Kasaoka Chuo , Kasaoka City

-Closed: Thursdays, Sundays, and holidays
+Closed: Thursdays, Sundays, and public holidays

 TEL: 0865-63-6454

-Sakamoto | Ramen town Kasaoka
+Sakamoto | Kasaoka, the Kasaoka of ramen

 2. Idehara

-Like Sakamoto, Ihara is also a popular restaurant located near the station.
-In the questionnaire, many people said, ``I love Idehara!''
+Like Sakamoto, Idehara is a popular restaurant near the station.
+In the survey, many people said, "I love Idehara!"
 When I went there during my lunch break, there was a line!
-I went there again in the evening.
+I went again in the evening.

-Address: 2827 Kasaoka, Kasaoka City
+Address: 2827 Kasaoka , Kasaoka City

-Business hours: 11:30-15:00, 17:00-21:00 *Also open from 15:00-17:00 on Saturdays and Sundays
+Business hours: 11:30-15:00, 17:00-21:00 *Open on weekends from 15:00-17:00

 TEL: 0865-63-7667